Plazide/node-twitch/README.md

 # node-twitch
 This package aims to simplify calls to the Twitch api by making the endpoints available through simple method calls.

+### Early version
+The aim of this package is to make all twitch endpoints available through method calls in a single class.
+So far, the supported endpoints are limited.
+Therefore, a `customRequest()` method has been added to the api class.
+It lets you call any endpoint on the Twitch api using the authentication information already provided.
+For more info on this see [Unsupported endpoints](#unsupported-endpoints).

 ## Installation

 To install simply do,